Skip to content

 Diné College

 Dr. Charles M. Roessel is an educator, catalyst for academic innovation and higher education leader.
 He became the 18th president of Diné College in 2017 and has spearheaded DC’s transformation from a two-year institution into a four-year institution.
-As the first established tribal college, DC has served a predominantly Navajo student population across the 27,000 square miles of the Navajo Nation that spans across the states of Arizona, New Mexico, and Utah for over 51 years.
-Read on…
+As the first established tribal college, DC has served a predominantly Navajo student population for over 51 years across the 27,000 square miles of the Navajo Nation that spans across the states of Arizona, New Mexico, and Utah.

 Lauded as the first tribally-controlled collegiate institution in the United States, accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, DC is a student-centric tribal college focused on complex challenges related to tribal sovereignty, language revitalization, multicultural education, and nation building.
 Under Dr, Roessel’s leadership, DC has established four new transdisciplinary schools, including the School of Diné Studies and Education, the School of Science, Technology, Engineering and Math, the School of Arts, Humanities and English, and the School of Business and Social Science, and launched trailblazing initiatives including the Navajo Sovereignty Institute, the Navajo Cultural Arts Program, and important initiatives toward the establishment of the first Navajo law school.